Why do so many LGBTQIA+ people suffer from mental health disorders? How can they overcome this?

 mental health of lgbtq, mental health services for lgbt, mental health disorders in lgbt

 Everyone has a gender identity and sexual orientation.
 Sexual orientation refers to the romantic or physical attraction to someone while gender identity is the internal sense of being male, female, both, or neither, which is different from your biological sex.
-People who have a different sexual orientation or gender identity fall under the umbrella term LGBTQ+.
+People who have a different sexual orientation or gender identity fall under the umbrella term LGBTQIA+.
 Lack of sensitivity, acceptance, and isolation can cause various mental health issues.

 It is common to experience significant distress during certain periods of our lifetimes.
-Mental health concerns like depression, self-harm, alcohol and drug abuse, and suicidal thoughts can affect anyone, but there are increased mental health risks for LGBTQ+ people compared to the rest of the population.
+Mental health concerns like depression, self-harm, alcohol and drug abuse, and suicidal thoughts can affect anyone, but there are increased mental health risks for LGBTQIA+ people compared to the rest of the population.

-LGBTQ+ people are sometimes victimized based on their gender and sexual identities.
-The bisexual and LGBTQ+ people are likely to be victimized based on their gender and sexual identities.
+LGBTQIA+ people are sometimes victimized based on their gender and sexual identities.
+The bisexual and LGBTQIA+ people are likely to be victimized based on their gender and sexual identities.
 However, transgender people, whose gender does not align with that assigned to them at birth, tend to experience greater levels of psychological distress than cisgender LGBQ people.
 The reason can be oppression, homophobia or transphobia social isolation, rejection and discrimination that they may encounter at school, at home, and in their society.

-Self-esteem tends to increase between the age span of 18 and 25, including the LGBTQ+ population.
+Self-esteem tends to increase between the age span of 18 and 25, including the LGBTQIA+ population.
 Stress-related to identity formation tends to decrease over time and social support may be a crucial factor during the transition.
 Adequate social support can be one of the factors that can foster towards positive mental health.
 It can be difficult to maintain and balance our psychological health without healthy social support and acceptance.
 It can be easier with support from family, friends, peers and colleagues.
 There is a risk of experiencing shame, fear, discrimination, and adverse and traumatic events otherwise.

-It can get complicated for an inpidual to express and reveal their true identity about being LGBTQ+ due to many stereotypes.
+It can get complicated for an inpidual to express and reveal their true identity about being LGBTQIA+ due to many stereotypes.
 There is a lack of awareness among the masses which also can cause an issue for inpiduals to openly express their part of themselves.
 Expression can sometimes lead to rejection from peers, colleagues, and friends and can exacerbate feelings of loneliness.

 All these concerns can severely impact self-esteem.
 Lower self-esteem may also indicate higher levels of psychological distress and mental health problems.
 High self-esteem has been found to be associated with lower levels of depression among the general student population.

-Risk Factors of LGBTQI Mental Health
+Risk Factors of LGBTQIA+ Mental Health

 Coming-Out